Environment

 c.Status of integration into overall risk management

-Comprehensive impacts of climate change risks on other major risks are reported to and discussed by the Risk Management Committee.
-We will advance the reflection of such risks, including risks identified through scenario analysis, in overall risk management by establishing a monitoring system and other means.
-In addition, the development of targets and plans related to climate change and details of monitoring are reported to and discussed by the Sustainability Committee.
-Details of discussions of both committees are reflected in the Company's management strategies under the system of monitoring by the Board of Directors so that we can appropriately address the risks from both the perspectives of overall risk management and individual risks.
+Additionally, the development of targets and plans related to climate change and details of monitoring are reported and deliberated at the Sustainability Committee.
+The details of deliberations of both committees are reflected in our Group’s overall management strategies under the Board of Directors’ supervisory system, allowing us to appropriately respond from the perspectives of both overall risk management and individual risks.

 ③ Strategy

-The Company identifies risks and opportunities brought by future climate change to the Group, and conducts scenario analysis on transition risks and physical risks for the purpose of appropriately disclosing information and considering future measures.
+We identify risks and opportunities for the Group brought by future climate change, and conduct scenario analysis on transition risks and physical risks for the purpose of appropriately disclosing information and considering future measures.

-Scenario analysis is carried out based on limited information and data available at present.
-We will strive to reflect the analysis in appropriate disclosure by carefully interpreting the results of this analysis, obtaining more information and relevant data through dialogues with stakeholders, and promoting the refinement of analysis methods and expansion of businesses to be analyzed.
+The scenario analysis was carried out based on information and data available at present.
+We will obtain more information and related data through careful interpretation of the analysis results and dialogues with stakeholders and strive to disclose information appropriately by improving our analysis methods and expanding the scope of businesses to be analyzed.

 a.Overview of the scenario analysis